 The only difference is that one version has the product name at the top, while the other uses a featured testimonial.

 Adding the testimonial increased its conversion rate by 5.25% and its average revenue per user by $1.25.
 BOOM! repeated this test many times over, and the testimonial won every time.

 This is a testament to just how important it is to leverage social proof on your product page.

+- Keep it short.
 Because if it’s too long, people will skip over it.
-Here’s a great example of a concise and effective testimonial:
+The image below is a great example of a concise and effective testimonial.